|Closed Campus and Visitors

 BUS TRANSPORTATION: A student qualifies for bus transportation if the student lives two miles or more from the school and is not on permit.
 Students must board the bus at the regular stops.
-Students may not ride another student’s bus except in emergencies and with a parental note and administrative approval.
+Students may not ride another student’s bus.
 Students are expected to follow the bus driver’s direction.
 Misbehavior on the bus or at a bus stop may lead to school consequences, including the revoking of riding privileges.

 Closed Campus and Visitors:

 South Hills Middle School has a closed campus policy which means students are not allowed to leave the campus without following the proper checkout procedures.
 Only currently registered students will be allowed to attend classes and activities or be on school property.
 Student visitors are not allowed at school.
 Adult visitors must report to the main office to sign in and receive a visitor’s pass.
 Parents wishing to attend a class must obtain the permission of the administration and the teacher prior to the visit.